MathisWellmann/trade_aggregation-rs/README.md

 ### Performance:
 To run the benchmarks, written using criterion, run:

 ```shell
 cargo bench
 ```

-On a 12th gen Intel Core i7-12800H, 1 million trades can be aggregated into 1 minute candles in about 6ms
+On a 12th gen Intel Core i7-12800H, 1 million trades can be aggregated into 1 minute OHLC candles in about 7ms.
+If using only the 'Open' 'CandleComponent' then it can be as fast as 1.8ms.
+The more 'CandleComponent's you use, the longer it takes obviously, so using all components currently takes about 16ms

 ### Donations :moneybag: :money_with_wings:
 I you would like to support the development of this crate, feel free to send over a donation: